-Nintendo Switch: Joy-Con VS. Pro Controller
+Which controller is best — Nintendo Switch Joy-Con or Pro Controller?

 The new Pro Controller is a replacement to the Joy-Cons in every way.

 The new Pro Controller is a replacement to the Joy-Cons in every way.
 On top of being a familiar gamepad, it acts as an Amiibo dock and includes all of the motion and vibration features found in the Joy-Cons.
-This is a no-compromise controller, something you can use 100% of the time with your Switch if that's what you want.
+Instead of placing the NFC reader for amiibo on the joystick, it's on the top of the controller in a flat space.
+This isn't necessarily better or worse, but the placement can be confusing when swapping between these two Controller types.
+Otherwise, this is a no-compromise controller, something you can use 100% of the time with your Switch if that's what you want.
 It obviously doesn't connect directly to the Switch, but the kickstand built into the back of the tablet will allow you to enjoy your Pro Controller both at home and away.

 This larger controller also packs a larger battery.
 Nintendo claims Joy-Cons will survive up to 20 hours of gameplay on a single charge, while the Pro Controller will get you up to 40.
-It also charges from a MicroUSB port at the top of the controller, making it possible to charge while playing without needing any other accessories.
+It also charges from a USB-C port at the top of the controller, making it possible to charge while playing without needing any other accessories.
 Ultimately, that's the biggest "feature" to the Pro Controller when comparing it to the Joy-Cons; there is no need for anything extra, you just connect and start playing.

 Naturally, when using a Pro Controller, there's nothing for a second player unless you've either shelled out another $70 for another Pro Controller or brought your Joy-Cons along and decided it's cool for Player 2 to suffer.
 This isn't included in the box, most of the Nintendo Switch cases aren't going to be built with Pro Controller storage in mind, and the gamepad itself is physically much larger than the Joy-Cons.
 If portability is the biggest reason to own a Switch, the Pro Controller can complicate that experience.